Euro hits fresh nine-year low on expectation of ECB action

 NEW YORK Negative economic reports from Europe and positive U.S. data pushed the euro to a fresh nine-year low on Thursday for a fifth day of losses as diverging monetary policies continued to bolster the greenback.

 The European Central Bank meets on Jan.
-22 when investors expect it to finally launch a program of government bond buying with new money, a policy known as quantitative easing.
+22 when investors expect it to finally launch a programme of government bond buying with new money, a policy known as quantitative easing.

 That contrasts with a Federal Reserve poised to start tightening U.S. policy, in effect limiting the availability of cheap funding, as the economy looks to be on firmer footing.